oscbco/select/README.md

       $ npm install
       $ npm start

   Visit [http://localhost:9001](http://localhost:9001) to see and edit the examples.
-The development server is set up to be available from everywhere even your mobile phone in your LAN.
+The development server is set up to be available from everywhere, even your mobile phone in your LAN.

 ## Features:
 - Opens dropdown with the down key